zhy2002/neutron/readme.md

 todo
 -----------------
 use rxjs
-do not directly reference context and nodes (implement web worker)
+load portion by portion (e.g. data on a screen is not loaded when it is not visited - lazy loading of node hierarchy) do not directly reference context and nodes (implement web worker)
 1. rolling commit - only keep N cycles in the current session
 2. load initial values (as a part of node load)